Reverend Amy Shaw

 Stewardship

-We talk about money in our monthly stewardship meetings, where groups of church members are invited to explore exactly how their giving supports and builds the life of the church.
+I talk about money in monthly stewardship meetings, where groups of church members are invited to explore exactly how their giving supports and builds the life of the church.
 They are welcome to ask questions, view information, and dream about what we could do if we had 25% more.
-Church members are encouraged to use monthly automatic withdrawal to complete their pledge amounts, and we have recently finished installing credit card swipers so that giving is available for those who don't carry cash or checks.
+Church members are encouraged to use monthly automatic withdrawal to complete their pledge amounts, and to use the church giving app if possible.

 Giving is good; it shouldn't be a pain to do it.